YifeiYang210/text-detection/README.md

 Option *-i* is image path, *-o* is output path, *-d* is SWT direction (default is `both+`), *-t* option chooses if Tesseract will be used.
 Normally Tesseract runs poorly if whole image given as input.
 But I use it for final decision of bounding boxes and it is not required all the time.

-If you want to give whole image to Tesseract to see the impact of the algorithm, try this.

-`python text_detection.py -i images/scenetext01.jpg -f`

-For more detail (seeing intermediate steps), the usage given below is also available.

-`python text_detection_detail.py -i images/scenetext01.jpg -d both+ -t`

 ## Sample Results